blipk/gptroles/README.md

 Programming related features:

+    - Run shell or python code in markdown blocks directly in the chat interface
+    - Edit the markdown blocks in the chat box
     - Copy or save markdown blocks to a file
-    - Run shell or python code in markdown blocks directly in the chat interface
-    - TODO Edit the markdown blocks in the chat box, or open in external editor

 Additional features: